State of compliance

 Sulphur in Fuels Directive

 In accordance with Georgia’s Accession Protocol to the Energy Community Treaty, the Directive shall be fully implemented by 1 September 2021.

 In 2017, the Secretariat assisted Georgia, via an EU4Energy Governance project, in drafting national legislation transposing the requirements of the Directive into national law.
 No information is provided on the adoption of the draft yet.

 Large Combustion Plants / Industrial Emissions Directive

-The deadline in the Accession Protocol of Georgia to transpose Article 4(2) of the Wild Birds Directive will only expire on 1 September 2019.
+The deadline in the Accession Protocol of Georgia to transpose Article 4(2) of the Wild Birds Directive expired on 1 September 2019.

-During the reporting period, certain steps were taken under the Bern Convention with the official adoption of three designated Emerald sites in this Contracting Party.
+Further steps were taken under the Bern Convention with the official adoption of a total of 39 Emerald sites in this Contracting Party.
+Furthermore, Georgia has seven candidate sites to be included on the Emerald list.
 Ensuring the proper functioning of the Emerald Network, which is highly compatible with the Natura 2000 network, would be beneficial for the future classification process.
 Furthermore, the necessary measures for the protection of protected species have to be set up.